 As we age, the alignment of our spines may be compromised as our ligaments, bones, and joints weaken.
 This in turn can cause a vertebra to slip forward, resulting in degenerative spondylolisthesis.

 Our video walk-through can help you visualize this sometimes painful process.

-This image shows a vertebra, shaded in pink, slipping over the one below it as a result of a weakened spine.
+The above image pictures a vertebra (shaded in pink) slipping over the one below it as a result of a weakened spine.

-The facet joints, shown here in the red area, are located between and behind adjacent vertebrae.
-If a facet joint weakens, it may allow the vertebra to slip forward.
+Facet joints (pictured above in red) are located between and behind the adjacent vertebrae.
+If your facet joints weaken, it may allow your vertebra to slip forward.

-This image shows the spinal cord (in orange) as it travels through the spinal canal.
-Low back pain occurs if the vertebra that is slipping forward compresses the nerve roots in the spinal canal.
+The above image depicts the spinal cord (shown in orange) as it travels through the spinal canal.
+Lower back pain can result if your slipped vertebra compresses the nerve roots in your spinal canal.

-Some people may also experience pain that radiates into their legs, or they may have a tired feeling in their legs and difficulty walking.
-The same symptoms can result from pinched nerves or tight hamstrings.
-The good news is that many people with degenerative spondylolisthesis do not have symptoms.
+You may also experience pain that radiates into your legs, a tired feeling in your legs, or difficulty walking from pinched nerves or tight hamstrings.
+But the good news is that many people with degenerative spondylolisthesis experience no symptoms.

 Degenerative spondylolisthesis is also linked to a number of conditions, such as arthritis and degenerative disc disease.

 Understanding the causes and symptoms of degenerative spondylolisthesis can go a long way towards helping you develop an effective treatment program with your doctor.